 Most runners want to know how cold is too cold to run outside.

-Ultimately, there are no hard-and-fast rules or cutoff temperature under which all experts agree it’s too cold to run outside.
+Ultimately, there are no hard-and-fast rules or cutoff temperature under which all experts agree.
 It mostly depends on your personal tolerance, preparation, and comfort level.

 Some runners can only handle running below freezing (32 degrees Fahrenheit or 0 degrees Celsius).
 Much below that, they have difficulty breathing or feel like their numb toes are going to fall off.